waTeim/node-julia/README.md

 * Currently only primitative types and arrays of primatives are supported.
 Composites are planned.
-As a workarond use Julia composites within a module or wrapping function and export the result to javascript as a tuple which will be mapped to seperate function callback variables.
+As a workarond use Julia composites within a module or wrapping function and export the result to node as a tuple which will be mapped to seperate function callback variables.
 * Julia invocations are currently synchronous.
-For although the underlying top and bottom parts of the framework operate in separate threads, the top end simply blocks until the bottom half is finished.
-Asynchronicity will be support by using libuv send event.
-Since node is single-threaded, blocking within a long running evaluation is a real problem.
+For although the underlying top and bottom parts of the framework operate in separate threads, the top half simply blocks until the bottom half is finished.
+Asynchronicity will be supported by using **libuv** and send event.
+Since node.js is single-threaded, blocking within a long running evaluation is a real problem.
 This is the #1 priority currently.

 ## OS specific issues.